w3c/Guide/meetings/mixed-mode.md

 * Ask participants to mute unless they have the floor.

 * Split the queue into sub-topics if needed, to facilitate follow-ups on individual comments.

-> [JB -- note technical bug in some platforms such as Zoom where host cannot queue themselves to express an opinion with their chair hat off -- we should get zoom to fix this]

-> [RRS: also note that some platforms don't indicate the order in which participants raised their hands]

-> [RRS: a big opportunity exists here to integrate queue-management across platforms]

-> [JB -- let's discuss -- this strikes me as rigid guidance, and in some cases Chair needs to be managing queue according to a flow of relevant topics.
-Another technical problem here is that some video-conference queueing doesn't allow indication of topic.]

-> [JB -- For large groups, it can be helpful to use mute-by-default, with Chair, or queue-manager-assistant, unmuting those who come up in queue -- but this can slow things down.
-If not mute-by-default, essential that Chair or someone has abilility to mute remote participants.]

-@@how to manage zakim+zoom queue

-> [JB thinks that there are so many variables regarding what works in different settings with different people for queue management, that the most important bottom line is to be flexible -- but with suggestions.]
-> [Acknowledge that something that was suggested/recommended practice last month may have been overtaken by subsequent changes.]

 ## Equipment